 Why did you choose the tenor saxophone?

-To me, it's the jazz instrument.
+I was just drawn to it.
+To me, it's the jazz instrument and at the point I was getting into jazz there was a big focus on tenor players - Courtney Pine, Branford Marsalis, Steve Williamson, early Joshua Redman.
 Although I started on alto and sometimes play soprano, I still prefer the tenor.

 Who are your favourite saxophonists?

 That's a very hard question to answer.
 I've been most inspired by John Coltrane, Sonny Rollins, Stan Getz and Tubby Hayes, but there are many other saxophonists I enjoy listening to.
 And not just saxophonists, obviously.
 Others who've inspired me are Miles Davis, Roy Haynes, Bill Evans, Bob Brookmeyer, Herbie Hancock, Elvin Jones, Jim Hall, Art Farmer, Freddie Hubbard, J. J Johnson ... the list is endless.